moorhen-coot/Moorhen/README.md

 <br/>After first checkout you should run the following to build the 32-bit and 64-bit WebAssembly versions of Moorhen:
 `./moorhen_build.sh`
 `./moorhen_build.sh  --64bit`
-This should build all dependencies and then `Moorhen`.
+This should build all dependencies and then build `Moorhen`.

 **It is important to build both versions at the moment.**